-Dentists and dental hygienists recommend brushing your teeth with a soft-bristle toothbrush for at least two minutes, twice to three times per day, to remove biofilm.
-Most people don't brush their teeth for that long, and this means that biofilm can remain on your teeth, at the gumline and on your smile.
-It's a good idea to set a timer while you're brushing your teeth to ensure that you brush for at least 2 minutes.
+Dental professionals recommend brushing your teeth with a soft-bristle toothbrush for at least two minutes, twice to three times a day, to remove plaque.
+Most people don't brush their teeth for that long, so biofilm can hide on your teeth and gumline.
+Brushing after meals and setting a timer for two minutes can help ensure you're brushing your teeth enough.

-When you're brushing, use short back-and-forth strokes, with a brush like the Colgate® 360® Battery Powered Toothbrush, for example, to clean the outside surfaces, inside surfaces and chewing surfaces of all of your teeth.
-Remember to brush around your gumline and around your back teeth.
-These areas can be hard to reach, so be patient and diligent.
+When you're brushing, use short back-and-forth strokes or little circles to clean the outside surfaces, inside surfaces, and chewing surfaces of all of your teeth.
+Remember to brush around your gumline and your back teeth.
+These places are often skipped, so be diligent.

-Brushing isn't able to remove all of your biofilm since it can build up between your teeth or underneath your gumline, and it's very hard to reach these areas with a toothbrush.
-To remove biofilm from these hard-to-reach areas, dentists recommend flossing once per day.
-If you're not currently flossing this often, you're not alone.
-The American Dental Association reports that only four out of 10 Americans floss their teeth every day, while 20 percent never floss.
+Brushing alone won't remove all of the plaque since it can build up between your teeth or underneath your gumline, and it's tough to reach these areas with a toothbrush.
+To remove biofilm from these hard-to-reach areas, dentists recommend cleaning between your teeth once per day with floss, flossers, interdental brushes, water flossers, or other interdental cleaners.

-Some people have difficulty using traditional floss, but everyone needs to clean between their teeth.
-If you have limited mobility, large spaces between your teeth or if you wear braces, ask your dentist about alternative flossing methods or for a demonstration to ensure you're doing it correctly.
+Some people have difficulty using floss, but everyone needs to clean between their teeth.
+If you have limited mobility, large spaces between your teeth, or if you wear braces, ask your dental professional about alternative flossing methods or for a demonstration to ensure you're doing it correctly.

-Professional cleanings are an important part of biofilm removal.
-Even if you brush and floss regularly, you may not fully remove your biofilm, and when it remains on your teeth, you could suffer from oral health problems like gum disease.
-As a general rule, you should have a professional cleaning performed every six months, though your dentist may recommend more frequent visits if you have a lot of biofilm.
+Professional cleanings are an important part of plaque removal.
+Even if you brush and floss regularly, you may not fully remove the bacteria.
+When it remains on your teeth, you could suffer from oral health problems like gum disease.
+As a general rule, you should have a professional cleaning every six months.
+However, your dentist may prescribe more frequent visits depending on your oral health.

-During a professional cleaning, your dental hygienist will carefully remove biofilm, plaque and tartar from above and below your gumline with special instruments.
-He or she may also floss between your teeth to get rid of any lingering biofilm.
+Your dental professional will carefully remove plaque and tartar from above and below your gumline with special instruments during a professional cleaning.
+They may also floss between your teeth to get rid of any hidden plaque.

 Biofilm can cause oral health problems, so it needs to be removed promptly.
-A good oral hygiene routine that includes brushing, flossing and regular visits to the dentist for professional cleanings will help you effectively remove biofilm and keep your mouth healthy.
+A good oral hygiene routine that includes brushing, interdental cleaning and regular visits to your dental professionals for professional cleanings will help you effectively remove plaque and keep your mouth healthy.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.